umbraco/UmbracoDocs/Tutorials/Creating-an-XML-Site-Map/index-v8.md

 versionFrom: 8.0.0
 product: "CMS"
-meta.Title: "Creating an XML sitemap" meta.Description: "A guide to creating an XML sitemap in Umbraco"
+meta.Title: "Creating an XML sitemap"
+description: "A guide to creating an XML sitemap in Umbraco"
 needsV9Update: "true"
 ---